-Then, label the video with a relevant and curiosity-inspiring description: “Pizzazz Classes Combine Fitness & Humor.”
-Consider freeze-framing scenes and adding either voiceover narration or text callouts on the video itself to draw attention to what’s important.
+Then, label the video with a relevant and curiosity-inspiring description: “Pizzazz Classes: Fitness AND Giggles.”
+Consider freeze-framing scenes and adding voiceover narration, graphic highlights and/or text callouts and captions on the video itself to draw attention to what’s important.

 Include a prominent email signup near the top of the homepage – definitely not on the bottom half of the page.
 Include the signup on sub-pages, too.

-It helps customers visit or contact you and it helps your visibility in local search results.
+It helps prospective members visit or contact you and it helps your visibility in local search results.

-7) Provide full contact information on your Contact page
+7. Provide full contact info on your Contact page

 Whether you have a brick-and-mortar facility or operate exclusively online, your Contact page must provide the business street address, phone number with area code, and an email address that is checked at least daily.